Kuldeep-Nayak/UDDAN_Flight-Booking-System/README.md

 ![WhatsApp Image 2023-12-26 at 23 35 50_84e4dfb4](https://github.com/Kuldeep-Nayak/UDDAN_Flight-Booking-System/assets/138770146/c5e6a51b-fa93-4b68-94e8-80e6790a46da)

-#### This is a team project of 4 members in the Internet and Web Technology Lab in 5th semester during B.Tech.
-CSE.
+#### This is a team project of 4 members completed in the Internet and Web Technology Lab during the 5th semester of my B.Tech in CSE.
 #### Other team members of this project:
 **Amit Kumar**: https://github.com/Amit-svg-crypto
 **Dipteswar Nayak**: https://github.com/DIPTESWAR